-At 31 March 2023 most of the investments were with the Aegon Asset Management Diversified Monthly Income Fund.
-An unrealised loss for the 12 month period of these accounts means the market value of the funds invested with Aegon has now fallen below the book value.
+At 31 March 2023 all investments were with the Aegon Asset Management Diversified Monthly Income Fund.
+An unrealised loss for the 12 month period of these accounts means the market value of the funds invested has now fallen below the book value.
 However, taking account of the income received, the fund has achieved an overall positive return since the initial investment.